Pregnancy and Child Care Leave Information

-You can find out the details of your coverage by going to our health care website: www.vitacompanies.com.
+Certificated employee's can find out the details of your coverage by going to our health care website: www.vitacompanies.com.
 There, click on “log on” (football-shaped icon).
 Under “benefits”, click on “employee logon.”
 User ID = Fremont; password = Fremont.
 Once there, you can read all about your plan summaries, depending on whether you are on Kaiser or Anthem/Blue Cross.
 If you have further questions, you can call our health broker Vita directly at (650) 968-8811.
-Ask for Allison Barrett-Smith, or email her at Allison@vitamail.com.
+Ask for Amy Byrne, or email her at Amy@vitamail.com.

 Note: It may be prudent to ask a lot of questions from your health care provider to make sure what is covered and what is not.
 For example, Blue Cross members in the past have experienced high bills from anesthesiologists – through no fault of the member whatsoever.

 In such an instance, your physician’s note is the key indicator that the Human Resources office will use to make necessary changes to your status.
 Simply contact the HR department, send the required physician’s note indicating your change in condition, and the changes to your dates on leave will be adjusted.
 Your pay will be affected in that you will presumably have a longer amount of time on disability pay (75% level) than you originally expected.
 This of course depends on the amount of sick leave you have accrued as well.